masoncfrancis/cs5060/minihw7mario/README.md

 ## Algorithm Comparisons

 I was not able to get Run.py to work, so I couldn't really compare the outcomes of the algorithms.
-I did, however notice that A2C trained decently faster than PPO, taking probably 2/3 the time to train.
+Because of that I am unable to provide any graphs and charts to compare them.
+I did, however, notice that A2C trained decently faster than PPO, taking probably 2/3 the time to train.

-Since I'm not able to compare outcomes, I did some reading [here](https://www.linkedin.com/advice/3/how-do-you-handle-exploration-exploitation-trade-off) about the differences between A2C and PPO.
+Since I'm not able to compare outcomes, I did some reading [here](https://www.linkedin.com/advice/3/how-do-you-handle-exploration-exploitation-trade-off) and using [phind.com](phind.com) about the differences and similarities between A2C and PPO.

 A2C tends to be simpler, but it requires more data.
 PPO is more efficient, yet more complex than A2C.
 I would say that my understanding of how A2C works is more clear than for PPO, particularly because PPO is more complex.
+A2C is more prone to larger differences in how it reacts to what it "learns", where PPO doesn't allow outcomes with such large differences to sway it's decisions as easily.
+Both of these also have some similarities in that, being reinforcement learning algorithms, they are trying to learn from outcomes of actions and adjust their reaction accordingly.
+They just do it in different styles.

 ## Challenges Faced